clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 - `import {useRouter} from 'next/navigation';`
 - useRouter gives useful methods to navigate eg. back()
 - useRouter only works inside client components
+- The useRouter hook should be imported from `next/navigation` and not `next/router` when using the App Router

 ```js
 //app/news/[slug]/@modal/(.)image/page.js